cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.2.md

     - [T1566:002: Phishing: Spearphishing Link](https://attack.mitre.org/techniques/T1566/002/)
   - [T1534: Internal Spearphishing](https://attack.mitre.org/techniques/T1534/)

-#### GWS.GMAIL.19.2v0.1
+#### GWS.GMAIL.19.2v0.2
 Domains SHALL NOT be added to lists that bypass spam filters and hide warnings.

-- _Rationale:_ Allowing an entire domain to bypass the spam filters and hide warnings allows for the potential for a spoofed email within the domain to bypass the filter and prevents the user from knowing.
-Not adding domains and users helps mitigate the risk.
+- _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
+Adding allowed senders is an acceptable method of combating these false positives.
+Allowing an entire domain, especially a common domain like office.com, however, provides for a large number of potentially unknown users to bypass spam protections.
 - _Last modified:_ April 10, 2024

 - MITRE ATT&CK TTP Mapping